 To be registered in Australia, a trade mark must;

-– a trade mark allows the owner to exclude others from using the registered mark in the same class, which is why there is only one triangular shaped chocolate bar, e.g., Toberlone.
+A trade mark allows the holder to exclude others from using the registered mark in the same class, which is why there is only one triangular shaped chocolate bar, eg, Toberlone.

 Different firms can have the same mark in different classes, such as the “Lotus” trade mark name which is used by software, automobile and door companies in Australia.

-For more information on Trade Marks and IP protection, contact Sweeny Legal IP and Commercial.
+For more information on domain name, trade mark and IP protection, contact Sweeny Legal IP and Commercial.